What is Microsoft DevOps?

 Microsoft DevOps Skills for Windows Admins

-In the examples I’ve shown you above we see 3 varying degrees of DevOps going on…
+In the examples, I’ve shown you above we see 3 varying degrees of DevOps going on…

 First, we see a very broad and ambiguous job description that expects everything, including probably the creation of the DevOps transformation plan.

-Then in the second job description, we see a clear call to action enlisting people to a mission to change a culture.
+Then in the second job description, we see a clear call to action enlisting people on a mission to change a culture.
 This job description still seems a bit ambiguous and broad, but overall it’s still good enough.

 No doubt you’ll likely end up confused with 50,000 ways to do the work.
 That’s absolutely OK!